connexcs/docs/docs/transcription.md

     |iPhone 14 Pro Max| Powerful A16 Bionic chip and an advanced triple-**smartphone camera** system for capturing stunning photos and cinematic-quality videos|
     |Samsung Galaxy S23 Ultra|Exceptional **camera** experience with a 108MP main sensor and advanced zoom capabilities.
 Long-lasting battery and S Pen support|
     |Google Pixel 7 Pro|Next-generation Google Tensor chip for intelligent photography features.
 Compact design and a beautiful display.
 Smartphone Case Protects your phone and includes a wide-angle **lens** attachment|

-### Score

-While searching for the relevance of a document, the system rates it and assigns a score; this helps return the documents that best match the search criteria.